 Mamoru Chiba/Tuxedo Kamen/Prince Endymion of Sailor Moon is definitely up to his neck in this trope.
-The guy is consistently portrayed throughout every incarnation of the Sailor Moon franchise as Usagi's love interest, but the final series, Sailor Stars, introduced Seiya Kou as a surrogate love interest while Mamoru was absent and fans, seeing a het-ish alternative to Mamoru ("ish" because Seiya is a Gender Bender in the anime and a Sweet Polly Oliver in the manga), proceeded to take this opportunity to express their anger at Mamoru.
+The guy is consistently portrayed throughout every incarnation of the Sailor Moon franchise as Usagi's love interest, but The '90s final anime series, Sailor Stars, introduced Seiya Kou as a surrogate love interest while Mamoru was absent and fans, seeing a het-ish alternative to Mamoru ("ish" because Seiya is a Gender Bender in the anime and a Sweet Polly Oliver in the manga), proceeded to take this opportunity to express their anger at Mamoru.
 Said anger stems mostly from a plot arc in the R season, where Mamoru broke up with Usagi after receiving disturbing dreams that their relationship would lead to The End of the World as We Know It.
 It really didn't help that the whole arc reeked of Idiot Plot in general and the entire situation came off as very contrived and melodramatic, not to mention being incredibly dragged out.
-It also didn't do any favors for Mamoru's character either, as his repeated attempts to push Usagi away came across as mean and way out of character for him, even though he did have good intentions.
+It also didn't do any favors for Mamoru's character either, as his repeated attempts to push Usagi away came across as mean, even though he did have good intentions.
 But what people tend to forget though is that after that issue was finally resolved, Usagi did forgive Mamoru and he generally went back to being a serious and overall devoted and well-meaning boyfriend.
 But Never Live It Down is in full effect here, as some Seiya/Usagi shippers will practically bend over backwards to color Mamoru up as this heartless asshole who hates her.

 There's a Squicky subgroup that claims that Mamoru is in love with his own future daughter.
-Anime Usagi is shown to be sochildishly jealous when Mamoru pays attention to Chibi-Usa that she even asks him in the Super S movie which one he loves more.
+Anime Usagi is shown to be so childishly jealous when Mamoru pays attention to Chibi-Usa that she even asks him in the Super S movie which one he loves more.
 Mamoru is understandably flabbergasted and gives no response, which sets up a Chekhov's Gun when Usagi is later trapped in an illusion with a fake Mamoru.
 Some of Mamoru's detractors will use this as evidence that he loves his daughter more than his girlfriend/future wife.
 It does not help that Chibi-Usa is quite clingy to him as well, and even refers to her father as her boyfriend.
 Still, this subgroup seems to be unaware of the time in R when the Black Moon clan tries to brainwash Usagi into joining them by attempting to make her think that Mamoru was in love with Black Lady, Chibi-Usa's magically aged up and brainwashed and evil alter ego... but Usagi breaks through it and says this won't happen ever.
 Note that in the manga, Usagi's jealousy of Mamoru's attention to Chibi-Usa was actually addressed directly when Usagi confessed it to him - leading to Their First Time.
 Needless to say, Mamoru was a bit more direct about his feelings in the manga.

 This also happens in reverse.
 Some Mamoru/Usagi fans don't take kindly to people splitting up the "Ultimate OTP" of the fandom.
 As a result, Seiya also gets a lot of hatefics where she's treated as if she deliberately tried to ruin Usagi's relationship to steal her from Mamoru, even though in canon, she respected Usagi's prior commitments, and in the anime, mistakenly thought that Mamoru had dumped Usagi without telling her. ( Mamoru's death wasn't revealed until the end of the anime's plot.)
 Plus Seiya did gracefully let her go after realizing she wouldn't ever be truly happy with her.
 Even Mamoru trusted her and Usagi and was on pretty friendly terms with Seiya when they finally met.
 Both versions of Seiya (the Gender Bender from the anime and the Sweet Polly Oliver from the manga) took heat from the rabid shippers; the first more than the second, yeah, but still.

 The infamous "Am I not enough?" scene and Seiya's cocky attitude, while valid flaws to be noted, tend to get twisted by some of the anti-Seiya crowd into proof that Seiya is a manipulative asshole that wanted to ruin Usagi's well-being if it meant she could have her.
+And lately, the poor man/woman is being derided as a creepy sexual predator for daring to flirt with Usagi at all.
+While s/he did come on too strong in the anime, s/he hardly shoved her against a wall and tore at her clothes the way some fans would have you believe.

 And then there are the Mary Sue fics that bash Usagi to have Mamoru get it on with the Mary Sue.
 Or the crossovers that bash not only Mamoru, but also all of the Senshi (specially Rei, who briefly dated Mamoru in the anime but gave him up willingly) so Usagi will ditch the team and get together with Ranma Saotome, Farfarello, Heero Yuy, or Trunks.
 Or the Usagi/Rei yuri fics that sound very similar to the Seiya/Usagi ones that make Mamoru a Jerk Ass...